jyablonski/doqs/src/content/docs/services/rest_api.md

 ## Production

 In production, the REST API is hosted on an AWS Lambda function, with a Lambda Function URL configured for access.
+It's then hooked up to a CloudFront Distribution routed via Route 53 to a custom domain to serve the application over https://api.jyablonski.dev.

 - This setup is highly cost-effective, as Lambda allows for thousands of invocations with minimal cost, unlike ECS or EKS, which require payment for EC2 instances.
 - But, it introduces a few limitations: